wa0nder/Floweo/README.md

 _____________________________________________
 Please Read First!

-This code remains in a work-in-progress state with all that that entails.
-Here's a sample of some needed changes:
+This repository is merely for <b>demonstrating proof-of-concept.
+This is experimental code left in a work-in-progress state with all that that entails</b>.
+Here's a sample of some needed changes if it were meant for production (it isn't):

 - better variable naming
 - more thorough code comments